RawPatty/rawpatty.github.io/docs/_posts/2024-05-31-Terraform-Enterprise-on-AKS.markdown

 In `Server Parameters` on the Azure portal, find azure.extension and from the dropdown, add `CITEXT`, `HSTORE`, and `UUID-OSSP` extensions, click save.

-Connecting to the PGSQL instance with the default account in a terminal Create the new database - In my case I called it `terraform_enterprise`
+Connecting to the PGSQL instance with the default account in a terminal

+- Create the new database - I called mine `terraform_enterprise`

-Grant access for the terraform user account to have full control over schemas
+- Grant access for the terraform user account to have full control over schemas
 {% highlight ruby %}
 GRANT ALL PRIVILEGES ON DATABASE "DB_Name" TO "TF_Username";
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "TF_Username";